zlijingtao/Neurobfuscator/README.md

 ## Description

+(This work is to appear in HOST 2021!)

 **NeurObfuscator** is a full-stack obfuscation tool to obfuscate the neural network architecture while preserving its functionality with very limited performance overhead.

 At the heart of this tool is a set of obfuscating knobs, including layer branching, layer widening, selective fusion and schedule pruning, that increase the number of operators, reduce/increase the latency, and number of cache and DRAM accesses.